joeldipops/gbz80-pseudoOps/README.md

 This is a work in progress, so more pseudo-ops will be added as I come across a case for them in the software I write.

+## Usage
+The ops can be included with
+`INCLUDE "ops.inc"`

+There's also a list of hardware memory locations, with names like `BackgroundScrollX` that you may prefer to the traditional gbhw.inc names such as `rSCY`.
+That's in
+`INCLUDE "addresses.inc"`

 ## Legend
 List of abbreviations, as used by rgbasm in https://rednex.github.io/rgbds/gbz80.7.html